greenwolfe/OpenLab/README.txt

 12)  calendar, put min and max days on both date selectors and keep them updated, show at least one week of calendar, disable delete for past events?
 13)  Open Invitations counter and pop-up info box or drop down in header of student page.
 14)  DATES:  use format for storeing dates from activity_page.js.
+15)  On logout should go back to main page and not stay on activity sub-page

 DONE